Bacalar Lagoon Mexico: The Complete Travel Guide

 Guests Reviews

-If you have a car you can check out Chacchoben is located at only 30 minutes drive from Bacalar in the direction of Tulum it’s a great site although very little known.
+If you have a car, you can check outย Chacchoben, whichย is located only a 30-minute drive from Bacalar in the direction of Tulum.
+Itโs a great site, although very little is known.

-They are now working on another one close to it and hopefully will be open soon as well.
+They are now working on another one close to it, and hopefully, it will be open soon as well.

 12. The archaeological site of Calakmul

-Also Calakmul is surrounded by other amazing sites and local commmunities where you can learn about their life and works.
+Also, Calakmul is surrounded by other amazing sites and local communities where you can learn about their life and works.
 In the tourist office located in Xpuhil, you can get all the information on how to visit.
-I spent an entire week in Xpuhil exploring the area and I had a blast.
+I spent an entire week in Xpuhil exploring the area, and I had a blast.

-You will need your own car to get there or get a bus to the town of Xpuhil and then use local taxi.
-You should plan a two-night stay, though for the best experience.
+You will need your own car to get there, or get a bus to the town of Xpuhil and then use a local taxi.
+You should plan a two-night stay, though, for the best experience.

 13. Spend a day in Mahahuhal and Xcalak

-If you have a car, in 1h and 30′ you will get there, in even less.
+If you have a car, in 1h and 30โฒ, you will get there even less.
 It has now turned into a tourist place and a cruise destination.

 It’s quite a popular town for diving and snorkeling, especially.
 It’s also a cruise ship port.